thoas/picfit/README.rst

 - **height** - The desired height of the image, if ``0`` is provided the service will calculate the ratio with ``width``
 - **upscale** - If your image is smaller than your desired dimensions, the service will upscale it by default to fit your dimensions, you can disable this behavior by providing ``0``
 - **format** - The output format to save the image, by default the format will be the source format (a ``GIF`` image source will be saved as ``GIF``),  see Formats_
-- **quality** - The quality to save the image, by default the quality will be the highest possible, it will be apply only on ``JPEG`` format
+- **quality** - The quality to save the image, by default the quality will be the highest possible, it will be only applied on ``JPEG`` format

 To use this service, include the service url as replacement for your images, for example: